 Suggested article: Prepare yourself – Prepping starts with you!

 These are the learning stages you will go through every time you learn something new, regardless if it’s a computer application for your job or a survival skill you would need for your prepping plans.
 Every time you read an article or watch a video about a survival topic, you are in stage one.
-Your goal should be to go up and reach stage four as soon as possible, if that topic is essential for your prepping plans.
+Your goal should be to go up and reach stage four as soon as possible.
+Especially if that topic is essential for your prepping plans.